ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

 4. Investigate unsupported or unresolved failures manually using the linked run and job evidence.
 Missing configuration, model refusal, policy rejection, native failure, resource limits, or stale identities must not become green.

+## Owner Approval Request

+Request the integration decision before writing authentication-specific code;
+this is not merely a secret or final enable switch.
+No approval is implied by existing onboarding access or by green offline tests.

+> We request approval to reuse the existing Arm model service for bounded
+> smoke-test repair in the public
+> `ArmDeveloperEcosystem/ecosystem-dashboard-for-arm` repository (PR #1079).
+> After a package fails its original and one confirmation run, the service
+> would return one data-only repair proposal.
+Independent policy checks and
+> actual hosted Arm tests on the final candidate must pass before a draft PR
+> opens.
+Humans review and merge; the model cannot weaken tests, merge, or deploy.
+>
+> Please authorize this use case and provide the supported connection method
+> for a public caller: an approved short-lived authentication integration or an
+> existing authorized model-call service.
+The internal token action cannot be
+> consumed directly by this public repository.
+We are not requesting publication
+> of internal code, a new runner/service, or credentials in Slack.
+>
+> Scope the caller to protected reviewed `main`, the orchestrator ->
+> `smoke-repair.yml` -> `smoke-repair-package.yml` chain, and the `propose` job
+> in `smoke-repair-analysis`.
+Confirm the approved model and schema support,
+> source/log data policy, network/TLS requirements, token/caller restrictions,
+> usage budget, and the owners who will configure access.
+Limits are ten
+> packages per incident, two parallel repairs, and one proposal per package.
+> Package testing remains on free GitHub-hosted Arm; model usage may have cost.
+>
+> Separately, repository administrators should approve the dedicated App and
+> protected environments specified above.
+Repair stays disabled during
+> implementation.
+A live pilot and routine activation need later explicit
+> approval after code review and configuration verification.

+The owner's response must name the approved method and immutable implementation reference, authorized caller/execution location, model and data conditions, budget owner, required configuration, and any outstanding approvals.
+A generic permission to use AI does not supply an authentication protocol.
+Do not create an OIDC/IAM integration, publish an internal action, change repository visibility, or install infrastructure identity on a testing server without that decision.

+For local complete contract tests, explicitly set `AUTHENTICATED_BASE_COMMIT` to the reviewed comparison commit.
+The CI workflows supply GitHub's PR base;
+the tests never infer it from a candidate-controlled parent or lock value.

 Native dispatch refuses a pre-existing run for the same workflow, branch, and candidate SHA.
 Rerunning only a failed native job can therefore stop with a